nithkish/q_a_react_app/qa-react-app/README.md

 ### `npm run test`

-Triggers the complete test suite of the application created using react-testing-library
+Triggers the complete test suite of the application created using react-testing-library.
+Jest command is used in the script.

 ### `npm run build`